ihom3/SocialTap/Sprint3.md

         * dashboard/update-socials

-- Created a dashboard for the user to change their Name, Bio, and Socials and to see how their profile appears to others
+- Created a dashboard for the user to change their Name, Bio, and Socials and to see how their profile appears to others.
+In the next sprint we plan to extend this functionally to updating a users profile picture.

 - Routed Name, Bio, and Social edit buttons to separate pages with an entry form for the user to enter their desired changes

 - Wrote new tests in Cypress to ensure all new functions are working properly

 - Improved navigation with a sidebar and clickable logo
+- Added the following links to the sidebar navigation:
+    * Dashboard
+    * Home
+    * Example Page

 ### Unit Tests
 New for Sprint 3: